dsrrivera/4361-Final-Project-Team-9/README.md

 https://www.kaggle.com/datasets/nikbearbrown/tmnist-alphabet-94-characters/data (necessary for tmnist)

-https://www.kaggle.com/datasets/crawford/emnist/data?select=emnist-byclass-test.csv  (Optional already in the github zip)
+https://www.kaggle.com/datasets/crawford/emnist/data?select=emnist-byclass-test.csv  (Optional already in the github zip [remember to unzip])

 Also go to {USAGE} for the SVM, LR, DT files on how to run